This recipe changed my life, and I have Lucy Vanel to thank for it.

-When Lucy first shared the recipe for that pastry, she immediately turned it into cheese and bacon swirls that seem absolutely irresistible, but I had other plans for it: I wanted to make an caramelized apple tarte fine.
-(To be continued!)
+When Lucy first shared the recipe for that pastry, she immediately turned it into cheese and bacon swirls that seem absolutely irresistible, but I had other plans for it: I wanted to make an caramelized apple tarte fine and, with the scraps, palmiers (elephant ears).

 Join the conversation!

 Have you ever made puff pastry?
 Did you make the classic kind, or take a shortcut?
 And what do you like to use puff pastry for?